theodore4889/todoList_Ruby/README.md

 	10. Create todo item edit view touch app/views/todo_items/edit.html.erb

-	11. In order to not have to type
+	11. In order to not have to type the todo_list everytime we're in a controller or a view, we can give the todo_list id this way

-	8. Run test
+	12. Run test
 	bin/rspec --format=documentation spec/features/todo_items/edit_spec.rb

+	13. Track and commit
+	git status
+	git add .
+	git commit -m "Add specs and code for editing todo items"

+11 - Cleanup our code

+	1. Cleanup todo_items_controller.rb

+	2. app/views/todo_items edit.html.erb and new.html.erb are the exact same.
+We create a "partial" to handle this. touch app/views/todo_items/_form.html.erb